benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 Method 2: Point method

 - Remember: moment at the free end of a cantilever is zero because it is static
+- You are finding the moment being applied to it, not resisted by it.
+In this sense, use sign convention for if it is a left cut or a right cut to determine if it is positive or not.

 1. Choose an end and graph the moment at that point
 2. Take cuts at points, find moment about the points.
-Use sign convention for if it is a left cut or a right cut.

 - 2D flexture formula